Centre Pompidou: Indoors

 The BPI holds around 367,000 books, as well as specialist periodicals, audio-visual materials, photographs, and a wealth of other material.
 The collections are open to the public, but it is not a lending library.
 It also hosts cultural events and screens documentary films, as well as hosting the Cinéma du Réel documentary film festival.

 During the major renovation of the Centre Pompidou from March 2025 until 2030, the BPI will be temporarily relocated to its Lumière building at 40 Avenue des Terroirs de France on 25 August 2025.

 Outdoors

-The sculpture Horizontal by Alexander Calder, a free-standing mobile that is 7.6 m tall, was placed in front of the Centre Pompidou in 2012.
+The sculpture Horizontal by Alexander Calder, a 7 m tall free-standing mobile, was displayed in front of the Centre Pompidou from 2011 to 2017.